 What exactly is Ken’s deal?

 No one has understood a character better than Gosling understands Ken, which is to say he has that Kenergy.
 (He has said this many times.)
-Actually, Gosling dislikes even talking about Ken because, as he told Vogue, “It would be very un-Ken of me to talk about Ken.”
-Still, he can’t help but revel in his utter Kenness, having declared at CinemaCon that Gerwig and Robbie “conjured this out of me” and the Kenergy “came on like a scarlet fever.”
+Actually, Gosling has claimed to dislike even talking about Ken because, as he told Vogue, “It would be very un-Ken of me to talk about Ken.”
+Still, he can’t help but revel in his utter Kenness, having declared at CinemaCon that Gerwig and Robbie “conjured this out of me” and that the Kenergy “came on like a scarlet fever.”
 In a GQ cover story, Gosling referred to himself as Ken’s “representative” and cited a singularly inspiring story about seeing a Ken doll around the house (he has two young kids) that spurred him to play a plastic man.
 “I did see him, like, face down in the mud outside one day, next to a squished lemon,” he said.
 “And it was like, This guy’s story does need to be told, you know?”
 Hmmm, yes, I think I do know!

-As Ken’s self-proclaimed spokesperson, Gosling talks about him with a sort of circular logic that actually makes perfect sense to me, a human woman.
+As Ken’s self-proclaimed spokesperson, Gosling talks about the character with a sort of circular logic that actually makes perfect sense to me, a human woman.
 For example: “If you ever really cared about Ken, you would know that nobody cared about Ken.”
 True.
 Also, he argues, if you’re pretending to care about who plays Ken, “your hypocrisy is exposed.
 This is why his story must be told.”
 Yes!!
 Absolutely!
 What acting school can teach me to think like this?!

 .